divviup/prio-server/docs/authentication-and-iam.md

 # Authentication and IAM

 `prio-server` supports running in either Google Kubernetes Engine or Amazon AWS Elastic Kubernetes service.
-In either configuration, it is a multi-cloud application.
-We expect that the two `prio-server` deployments will run on different clouds to eliminate the possibility of a single cloud vendor being able to decrypt and reassemble Prio data shares and learning anything about individual data submissions.
+In either configuration, it is a multi-cloud application, because we expect that the two `prio-server` deployments will run on different clouds to eliminate the possibility of a single cloud vendor being able to decrypt and reassemble Prio data shares and learning anything about individual data submissions.
 So an instance running in GKE will need to read and write to and from Amazon S3 buckets, and an instance running in EKS will need to do the same to Google Cloud Storage buckets.
-Fortunately, GCP and AWS IAM provide rich support for federating identity across clouds, enabling us to securely share cloud resources with no or minimal credential sharing.
+Fortunately, GCP and AWS IAM can be federated in both directions, enabling us to securely share cloud resources with no or minimal credential sharing.
 However, the authentication flows can get quite complicated.
-Rust lacks mature cloud platform SDKs which means that `facilitator` has to prove its own implementation of several authentication flows, and while `workflow-manager` benefits from robust, first-party SDKs, it remains our responsibility to configure GCP and AWS cloud resources in Terraform so that they can be accessed.
+Since Rust lacks mature cloud platform SDKs, `facilitator` has to provide its own implementation of several authentication flows, and while `workflow-manager` benefits from robust, first-party SDKs, it remains our responsibility to configure GCP and AWS cloud resources in Terraform so that they can be accessed.
 This document attempts to enumerate the various authentication flows used in different deployments of `prio-server` and to clarify some concepts used in the client implementations.

 ## Kubernetes service accounts